magit/magit/CONTRIBUTING.md

 ==================

-If you have some code which you would like to be merged, then open a [pull requests][pulls].
+If you have some code which you would like to be merged, then open a [pull request][pulls].
 Please create atomic commits with descriptive commit messages.

 Donations